 A student's financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
-Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).
+Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see the following section "Appeal Process").